How to Answer IELTS Speaking: A Person You Saw On Television

 • Why was he/she on TV

-A Person You Saw On TV: Model Answer
+A Person You Saw On TV

-There is a press conference by the government that I watch.
+Let me tell you about a press conference by the government that I watch.
 It focuses on the current health crisis.
 I normally watch it on YouTube.
 The Undersecretary of Health for the country presents the program.

-These conferences began when the SARS COV 2 virus that causes the COVID-19 disease, known as Coronavirus, first appeared.
+These conferences began when the SARS-CoV-2 virus that causes the COVID-19 disease, known as Coronavirus, first appeared.
 That was when the world entered a crisis, the current pandemic, something not experienced in a hundred years.

 Dr Hugo López Gatell, the Undersecretary of Health, is a scientist.
 He has specializations in virology and epidemiology.
 In short, he is a specialist in his field.
-Every day he informs the public of the progress the government is makingin combating the pandemic.
+Every day, he informs the public of the progress the government is making in combating the pandemic.
 He also explains how the government is responding to the needs of infected people.

 The importance of these conferences derives from the need of the public to be informed of everything that is being done.
 They also need to be vigilant that it is being done correctly, and this type of program helps.

 One of the negative things about this crisis is the proliferation of false information that floods social networks and confuses people.
-I think it's important to check where you get your information, the source must be trustworthy.
+I think it's important to check where you get your information - the source must be trustworthy.

 This phenomenon has taken the issue of the pandemic as its central axis and reproduces millions of videos and false narratives throughout the world.
-Unfortunately, there is no way to regulate them, the problem continues to grow.
+Unfortunately, there is no way to regulate them - the problem continues to grow.

 Follow-up question: Do you watch the news often?